barsoom/ex-remit/README.md

 ### Setup

 Configure ENV variables for `AUTH_KEY` and `WEBHOOK_KEY`.

+Set e.g.

+    # 16 is suitable on a free plan.
+The max is 20, we'll use 2 for one-off dynos, and 2 as a buffer.
+    heroku config:set POOL_SIZE=16

 Add a webhook on each reviewed repo in GitHub (at Auctionet, we've got scripts to do this in batch).